-Symphony is one of many devices being developed to capture the huge resource of the oceans.
+Symphony is one of the devices being developed to capture the huge resource of the oceans.
 Like in the 90’s of the last century, nobody expected the wind industry to move forward, the way it did.
 Wind-on-land is already three times as much as the graph below shows.
 Wind at sea is going towards floating platforms and will be of huge proportions.

-For the declining offshore industry this is a great opportunity.
+For the offshore industry this is a great opportunity.
 We sea already complete harbours being transformed to serve the wind-industry.
 Adding wave energy to this the harbours will be crowded.